 ► We list the electric cars with the longest driving range

+Welcome to our fully updated list of the top 10 electric cars with the longest driving ranges on sale in the UK.
 For many, driving range is the most important consideration when buying an electric car.
-For good reason, too – waiting for your car to charge at a motorway service station can be frustrating, especially if you’ve got a long way to go.
+After all, waiting for your car to charge at a motorway service station can be frustrating, especially if you’ve got a long way to go.
 Worse if you’re on a tight schedule.

 The best longest-range EVs at a glance